Colorado AI Act · SB 26-189

 We start with a full inventory of your AI landscape.
 Not just the tools IT manages, but the ones departments adopted on their own.
 We map every AI system touching consequential decisions, the data flowing into each one, and the gaps between your current state and what the law requires.

-You get: AI system inventory, data lineage map, gap analysis against SB 24-205 requirements, risk prioritization.
+You get: AI system inventory, data lineage map, gap analysis against SB 26-189 requirements, decision-point mapping.

 Blueprint

 We design your governance framework.
-This includes your risk management policy, impact assessment methodology, consumer disclosure templates, and the integration architecture needed to make everything auditable.
+This includes your consumer disclosure implementation, developer documentation packages, human review workflow design, and the integration architecture needed to make everything auditable and repeatable.
 We align it to your business strategy so compliance strengthens operations rather than adding friction.

 Build + Launch